 Artist’s statement

-My abstract carved wood sculptures embrace the juxtaposition of confinement and freedom, the interaction of negative and positive space, and contemplate the complexity of human relationships.
-My practice is informed by my related skills in woodworking, fine furniture making, and welding, as well as my interests in mythology, archeology, architecture, and geology.
-The challenge of reaching a resolution between nature and instinct often guides my work, as opposed to more formal reasoning.
-The resolution is usually a question of balance and simplicity.
+My abstract carved wood sculptures explore the tension between confinement and freedom, the interplay of negative and positive space, and the complexity of human relationships.
+Over time, my work has evolved toward more fluid, organic forms—shapes that suggest movement, transformation, and the quiet intelligence of natural processes.
+My practice draws on related skills in woodworking, fine furniture making, and welding, as well as lifelong interests in mythology, archaeology, architecture, and geology.
+Rather than being guided by formal reasoning, I follow instinct and a desire to find resolution between human nature and the larger forces of the natural world.
+That resolution is often a matter of balance, simplicity, and allowing the form to emerge.

 biography

-Self-taught sculptor Mason Young has worked with wood for five decades.
-After earning a degree in geological engineering from Princeton, he worked as a geophysicist as well as a public school math teacher.
-A master craftsman, Young has designed and built several homes, restored period woodwork in historic homes, and founded a company that created fine custom furniture.
-All of these experiences inform his passion for sculpting.
-In 2020, Young revved up his practice, gained confidence as fine artist, and began to actively promote and exhibit his work.
+Self-taught sculptor W. Mason Young has worked with wood for over five decades.
+After earning a degree in geological engineering from Princeton, he pursued careers as a geophysicist and public school math teacher.
+A master craftsman, he has designed and built homes, restored period woodwork in historic properties, and founded a company specializing in fine custom furniture.
+These varied experiences inform his sculptural practice—rooted in material understanding, precision, and an instinct for form.

-Young has exhibited nationally at venues including the Discovery Gallery in Montclair, NJ; and the River Gallery in Brattleboro, VT; as well as at various juried art exhibitions.
-His work has been featured at the Duxbury Art Association in Duxbury, MA; the T.W.
-Wood Gallery in Montpelier, VT; the Carbon County Art Guild in Red Lodge, MT, Plymouth Center for the Arts and Artist Talks at the Jabez Howland House in Plymouth, MA.
-In 2025, he will be represented at SOOT Galleri in Bærums Verk, Norway.
+In 2020, Young recommitted to sculpture with fresh energy and began actively exhibiting his work.
+His abstract carved wood pieces have been shown nationally, including at Discovery Gallery in Montclair, NJ; River Gallery in Brattleboro, VT; and in numerous juried exhibitions.
+He has exhibited with the Duxbury Art Association (MA), T.W.
+Wood Gallery (VT), Carbon County Art Guild (MT), and Plymouth Center for the Arts and All Good Art (MA), and has presented artist talks at the historic Jabez Howland House in Plymouth, MA.
+In early 2025, his work was represented internationally at SOOT Galleri in Bærums Verk, Norway.

-Young’s sculptures are held in numerous private collections throughout the United States and Europe.
-His home and studio are in Manomet, MA.
+Young’s sculptures are part of private collections across the United States and Europe.
+He lives and works in Manomet, Massachusetts.